threefoldtech/info_grid/src/farmerbot/farmerbot.md

 ***

-## On how many node can the Farmerbot run?
+## On how many nodes can the Farmerbot run?

 Currently you can only deploy one Farmerbot for each farm, so the Farmerbot can only run on one node.